delafte/delafte/README.md

 -->
 Hi everyone~

-I'm currently studying CS-engineering👩🏻‍💻 at Univesidad de Chile, Faculty of Physical Sciences and Mathematics.
+I'm currently studying CS-engineering👩🏻‍💻 at University of Chile, Faculty of Physical Sciences and Mathematics.

 ## What are my current interests? 🤓
 - Artificial Intelligence 🧠